 - Promise yourself a reward at the end of the day.

-Keeping your desk organized, listening to the instrumental soundtrack of your favorite TV shows and games, keeping objects that reflect your personality on top of your desk, along with promising yourself a reward after study time are among the actions that will drive laziness away when studying.
+Keeping your desk organized, listening to the instrumental soundtrack of your favorite TV shows and games, keeping objects that reflect your personality on top of your desk, as well as promising yourself a reward after study time are good strategies to drive laziness away when studying.

 Laziness may just be a response to a dull routine, boredom, tiredness, or lack of motivation.
 In these cases, a break from the routine to practice self-care can take the laziness away.